yschroe/chessalyzer.js/README.md

     // generate a heat map for the data of 'a1' based on your evaluation function let heatmapData = Chessalyzer.generateHeatmap(tileTracker, 'a1', fun);

+    // print heatmap to console for preview Chessalyzer.printHeatmap(heatmapData.map, heatmapData.min, heatmapData.max);

-    // ...use heatmapData with your favourite frontend })();
+    // ...or use heatmapData with your favourite frontend })();
 ```